shale00/Scott-Hale-React-Portfolio/scott-hale-react-portfolio/README.md

   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

   ## Description
   This is a single-page application using React.
-It featutes some of my work thus far, and provides my contant information.
+It features some of my work thus far, and provides my contact information.

   ## Table of Contents
   * [Installation](#installation)